Shrikar-Kota/MPFinalProject/REPORT.md

 ### 6.1 Key Findings

-**1. Local Recovery Optimization is Transformative:**
+**1. Local Recovery Optimization is Transformative Under Contention:**
-The 6× speedup under extreme contention validates that avoiding full restarts matters more than avoiding locks.
+The 4.3× speedup under extreme contention (16 threads, key_range=1000) validates that our local recovery optimization fundamentally changes lock-free skip list behavior.
 Traditional lock-free algorithms restart from head on every CAS failure, causing O(n) wasted work per failure.
-Our local recovery reduces this to O(1) by retrying from the last valid position.
+Under high contention where CAS failures dominate, this creates a cascading collapse where threads spend more time restarting than progressing.
+Our optimization reduces restart overhead from O(n) to O(1) by checking predecessor validity before full restart, transforming contention from a fatal performance problem into a manageable overhead.

-**2. Lock-Free Shines Under Contention:**
+**2. Lock-Free Excels at High Thread Counts:**
-At low contention, fine-grained's lower per-operation overhead wins.
-As contention increases, lock-free's advantage grows dramatically—from 2% at medium contention to 600% at extreme contention.
+The performance peak at 16 threads (9.45M ops/sec, 5.5× speedup) demonstrates exceptional scaling efficiency.
+At this configuration, lock-free outperforms fine-grained by 29% (9.45M vs 7.32M).
+This validates that lock-free algorithms can achieve superior absolute throughput, not just theoretical guarantees, when properly optimized for contention scenarios.

-**3. Workload Matters:**
+**3. Workload Sensitivity Reveals Optimization Trade-offs:**
-Fine-grained excels at delete-heavy workloads (37.8M ops/sec), suggesting its helping mechanism is more efficient for physical removal.
-Lock-free wins on mixed workloads where concurrent inserts/deletes create the restart storms we optimized against.
+Lock-free wins on insert-heavy (+13%) and mixed workloads (+21%), while fine-grained excels at delete-heavy scenarios (+31%).
+This suggests fine-grained's helping mechanism is more efficient for physical removal, while lock-free's CAS-based approach provides advantages for concurrent insertions where restart avoidance matters most.

 ### 6.2 Comparison to Literature

-Harris (2001) reported moderate speedups (2-3×) for lock-free linked lists.
-Our 6× advantage stems from skip list-specific optimizations—the multi-level structure amplifies restart costs, making local recovery more impactful.
+Harris (2001) reported moderate speedups (2-3×) for lock-free linked lists over lock-based implementations.
+Our 4.3× advantage under extreme contention stems from skip list-specific optimizations—the multi-level structure amplifies restart costs, making local recovery dramatically more impactful than in single-level lists.

-Fraser (2004) noted that lock-free structures can underperform at low thread counts.
-We observe this (1-2 threads), validating that CAS overhead outweighs lock overhead when contention is minimal.
+Fraser (2004) noted that lock-free structures can underperform at low thread counts due to CAS overhead.
+We observe this effect at 2-8 threads where fine-grained outperforms lock-free, validating that atomic operation overhead is measurable.
+However, our results show this crossover reverses at 16+ threads where contention becomes the dominant factor.

+The key insight is that lock-free algorithms provide value through **contention resilience** rather than universally higher throughput.
+Our 4.3× speedup under extreme contention demonstrates this principle: when many threads compete for few resources, restart avoidance becomes more valuable than low per-operation overhead.

 ### 6.3 Challenges and Solutions